 Managing positive mental health

-This course is designed to help managers identify and correct the early indicators and causes of mental stress amongst employees.
+This course is designed to help managers identify and correct the early indicators and causes of mental stress among employees.

 Mindset coaching – a self coaching tool